sgalati528/E07a-Save-and-Load/README.md

 This is an opportunity for you to practice the simplest form of saving state in Godot, saving to a config file.

+First project of week 7 for C220 at Indiana University by Samantha Galati

 As always, Fork and Clone this repository.

 This exercise is taken from the [Basic Saving In Godot With Config Files](https://www.youtube.com/watch?v=ygGaN1EOQEA) by Eric Davidson.
 His video will guide you through the steps required to save a value (in this case, the DisplayValue) to a config file and retrieve it when the player pushes the Save and Load buttons.